MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/troubleshooting.md

 When you specify the ErrorAction parameter during a call to a command, the specified behavior will override the `$ErrorActionPreference` variable in Windows PowerShell

 By default, Windows PowerShell uses an error action preference of **Continue**, which means that errors will be written out to the host, but the script will continue to execute.
-Hence, these types of errors are known as non-terminating errors.
-If you set $ErrorActionPreference to **Stop** or if you use Stop as the parameter value for -ErrorAction, Windows PowerShell will stop the script execution at the point an error occurs.
-When these errors occur, they are considered terminating errors.
+If you set `$ErrorActionPreference` to **Stop** or if you use Stop as the parameter value for -ErrorAction, Windows PowerShell will stop the script execution at the point an error occurs.